puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `String`

 Name to use for the Grafana datasource.
-Defaults to 'influxdb_puppet'

 Default value: `'influxdb_puppet'`